Frequently Asked Questions

 Why is your adoption process so strict?
 It’s easier for me to adopt a child!

-First of all, no it’s not though we appreciate your fondness for theatrics.
+First, no it’s not though we appreciate your flair for the dramatic.

 Do you have any puppies?
 When can I get a puppy?

 Puppies are incredibly rare in rescue.
 We get a puppy or dog under 6 months maybe once or twice a year.
 Most of the dogs we get surrendered to us are over 18 months, so if you think you need a puppy, we suggest getting on our wait list.
 We also recommend you consider a younger adult dog.
 Most often people want puppies so they can bond with them or “start fresh” but a young rescue will bond with you just as hard, we promise.

 How long does your adoption process take?